Optimal Design of Volt/VAR Control Rules of Inverters using Deep Learning: Control Rules for Single-Phase Feeders

 Component $V(\bq)$ can be equivalently expressed as~\cite{FCL13}

 Because $\bX\succ 0$, function $V(\bq)$ is an $\ell_2$-norm of $(\bv-\bbv)$.
 Hence, minimizing $V(\bq)$ aims at bringing voltages close to reference voltages.
-Nonetheless, problem \eqref{eq:costs} involves also $C(\bq)$ in its cost.
-Based on \eqref{eq:inner} and to best regulate voltages, one would try setting $\balpha$ to infinity and $\bdelta$ to zero so $C(\bq)=0$ and the equilibrium setpoints minimize only $V(\bq)$.
-This course of action has a dynamic stability implication as detailed next.
+Nonetheless, problem \eqref{eq:inner} involves also $C(\bq)$ in its cost.
+Hence, to best regulate voltages, one would try setting $\balpha$ to infinity and $\bdelta$ to zero so $C(\bq)=0$ and the equilibrium setpoints minimize only $V(\bq)$.
+This course of action however would violate the stability condition of $\|\diag(\balpha)\bX\|_2\leq 1$.